 Also, please keep in mind that West Virginia allows only two years to file suit after the occurrence.
 After this time, your claim will be forever barred.

-It doesn’t matter if your evidence is accidently lostor intentionally destroyed; both have the same adverse impact on your fatal injury claim.
+It doesn’t matter if your evidence is accidentally lostor intentionally destroyed; both have the same adverse impact on your fatal injury claim.
 All these things happen without you knowing it — these are some of the legal ramifications of waiting too long to get legal counsel.
 You don’t have to end up being further harmed — you can exercise your right to consult with your own lawyer about your injury claim today.

 For further information about moving forward after a tragic, unexpected death, we offer a free resource for you to help guide you through the process of moving forward with your lives.
 Click this link to gain the insight you need today: Beside Still Waters: West Virginia Fatal Injury Guide.